marph91/jimmy/docs/formats/facebook.md

-This page describes how to import posts and messages from Facebook to Joplin.
+This page describes how to import posts and messages from Facebook to markdown.

 ## General Information